In therapy, do I have to lie on a couch and talk while you write down what I say?

 How often will I need to come in?

 Committing to several sessions can be helpful; it builds trust with your therapist and allows you to settle into the relationship.
 At the beginning of our work, I would like to see you once a week.
-As your issue(s) get better—or once it’s doesn’t feel like such a crisis—we can taper off.
+I think there is more accountability with coming in once a week as well as continued movement forward.
+Some people like to come in less often as issue(s) get better—or once it’s doesn’t feel like such a crisis—we can taper off.
+Although once out of a crisis if often a great time to continue once a week because there is not the same level of stress.
 The schedule is also up to you; I will make a recommendation and we can discuss what makes the most sense.
 Back To Top

 How do I know if I need therapy?

 A lot of highly functional people utilize therapy for different reasons.
 Some use it as a support, or a sounding board.
 Some people come in for a crisis and want to continue on other issues after the crisis has abated.
 If something is not working well in your life, your relationship(s), or your job, talking to an objective third party who doesn’t take sides can be very helpful.
 Back To Top